sgustafson123/MIT-Tic-Tac-Toe/README.md

 Making the board larger with a background picture displayed Offering the game in multiple languages
 Changing the squares into a different shape

+##Larger improvements
+I would like to improve the game by having the color of the squares change to highlight the winner - either X or O.  Maybe this could be done by changing the state of the squares, or a conditional tied to the logic that determines the winner?

+It would also be fun to experiment with offering different symbols or languages or colors.
+The user could click a button to select the language, a button for the symbol set, a button for color palette.